What’s behind the Dakota pipeline protests?

-A monthslong conflict over the construction of an oil pipeline in North Dakota flared up again Sunday night.
+The conflict over the construction of an oil pipeline in North Dakota flared up again Sunday night.
 At least 17 protesters were taken to the hospital after authorities used tear gas, rubber bullets and water hoses to disperse a crowd of 400 people who had gathered there in subfreezing temperatures.
 Some were treated for hypothermia, organizers said, drawing the ire of critics, including Vermont Sen. Bernie Sanders, who urged President Obama to protect the safety of those peacefully protesting the Dakota Access pipeline.
 Police defended their decision to use force, citing an “ongoing riot.”

 The clash between protesters and police came a day after actress Kristen Wiig asked viewers of NBC’s “Saturday Night Live” to “please stand with Standing Rock,” the Sioux Indian tribe whose reservation lies near the pipeline route.